ip2location/ip2location-nodejs/README.md

 ```

-## QUERY USING THE IP2PROXY PROXY DETECTION WEB SERVICE
+## QUERY USING THE IP2LOCATION WEB SERVICE

 ## Methods
 Below are the methods supported in this module.